-This study gave CNP Assurances a snapshot as at year-end 2018 of assets according to seven levels of physical risk, the results of which are presented below.
-Late in 2019, an additional study was conducted to measure the exposure of directly held-listed securities under a more pessimistic scenario, i.e. RCP8.5, which corresponds to the Business as Usual trajectory (i.e. an average increase in temperatures between 3.5 °C and 5.5 °C).
+This study gave CNP Assurances a snapshot of its assets as at year-end 2018 according to seven levels of physical risk, the results of which are presented below.
+Late in 2019, an additional study was conducted to measure the exposure of directly-held listed securities under a more pessimistic scenario, i.e. RCP8.5, which corresponds to the Business as Usual trajectory (i.e. an average increase in temperatures between 3.5°C and 5.5°C).